donadigo/donadigo.github.io/_posts/2018-12-31-tmtracknn.md

 ### Getting the data and preprocessing
 This step is sometimes very hard to overcome or can even be expensive for ML projects.

-**In this case the process was really easy.** Conviniently there’s already a website called [Trackmania Exchange (TMX)](https://tmnforever.tm-exchange.com/) which provides a large collection of tracks made by people.
+**In this case the process was relatively easy.** Conviniently there’s already a website called [Trackmania Exchange (TMX)](https://tmnforever.tm-exchange.com/) which provides a large collection of tracks made by people.
 The tracks can be sorted by their style and award count.
-I quickly wrote a JS script to download all tracks on the current page and downloaded ~3500 1-minute tech tracks.
+I quickly wrote a [Chrome extension](https://github.com/donadigo/TMXDownloader) to download all tracks on the current page and downloaded ~3500 1-minute tech tracks.
 On average a track has around 100 blocks after preprocessing.

 Preprocessing involves reading the map file and extracting the blocks from it. preprocessing.py does that using gbx.py, then processes this information and saves a simplified structure of each track.
 Here’s an example of one entry in the training data file:
 ```